Ektasahu0027/Sdcardimages/README.md

   1. In this app i am creating a folder in sdcard.
   2. Name of this folder is "Demo".
   3. Than i palce some images in Demo folder manually.
-  4. after that i am access all that images in our app in the form of horizontal list view
+  4. After that i am access all that images in our app in the form of horizontal list view
-  5. and click on a particular image than its shows in image view.
+  5. And click on a particular image than its shows in image view.

 ### Here is the Screenshot-